 Some custodians have a particular area of specialty, such as private placements, private stock, LLPs, hedge funds, LLCs, direct real estate or exchange-traded assets.
 Depending on your alternative investment needs, asset specializations can be limiting.

-With approximately 42,000 assets, PENSCO offers custodial expertise on a broad range of alternative assets.
+With more than 43,000 assets, PENSCO offers custodial expertise on a broad range of alternative assets.

 How does the custodian protect your account?